At a Glance

 - Why this job: Make a real impact while developing your skills in a dynamic setting.

-- Qualifications: No specific qualifications required; just a passion for service and organisation.
+- Qualifications: No specific qualifications required; just bring your organisational skills and enthusiasm.

 - Other info: Initial 12-week contract with potential for extension and DBS check covered.